LCAT Private Practice Panel Conference

 1. Engage in experiential learning;

-2. Identify the process of insurance reimbursement for LCATs in NYS;
+2. Describe the scope of practice for LCATs in NYS;

 4. Examine private practice readiness and development;

-5. Discuss the ins and outs of renting space in the NY Metro area and home based work;
+5. Discuss the ins and outs of clinical settings, including school or center based and home based work;

 Lora Heller, MS, MT-BC, LCAT is Special Projects Coordinator and adjunct instructor for Music Therapy at Molloy College and Founding Director of Baby Fingers LLC.
 She has supervised and trained music therapy students from Molloy College and elsewhere and has presented at conferences both regionally and nationally.
 Lora served on the New York State Task Force on Occupational Regulation (NYSTF) regarding implementation of requirements for the New York State Licensure in Creative Arts Therapy.
 The author of seven sign language books for children, she also co-authored a chapter in Meeting the Needs of Our Clients Creatively, a college textbook about music therapy with the dying and bereaved.
 Her writing is found often in local parenting publications and she contributed a music therapy podcast to imagine on-line music therapy early childhood magazine.
 Lora was the first music therapist to join the mental health team on the Molloy Mission to Jamaica, helping to develop, implement and supervise the creative arts therapy program.
 Her music therapy experience includes child and adolescent psychiatry, pediatric medical including NICU and palliative care, geriatrics, and early childhood special education/Deaf education.